JakeSteam/blog-personal/_posts/2024-04-30-android-games-late-april-2024.md

 - Start with the hardest road first.
 For example, if a small loop requires 3 cities, fitting those in should be done first.
 - When completing cities, make sure you pack them as densely as possible.
 If you leave a gap tile and then need an extra tile on the other side of the level you'll regret it!
+- There's a bug with the ambient noise

 ### Screenshots

+All screenshots are from version 1.0.5:

 |                                       Level select                                        |                                        How to play                                        |                                       Example level                                       |
 | :---------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------: |